Doctor insights on:

 - Compression of the nerve blocks the normal signal to the extremity or carpel tunnel

-- C8 nerve compression
+- Ulnar nerve compression cubital tunnel syndrome

 - Severe lumbar pain from stenosis and nerve compression